An out of this world school trip to Euro Space Center in Belgium

 Taking the Eurotunnel from Folkestone, we broke up the journey by staying the night at Hotel du Moulin aux Draps in the beautiful Opal Coast of France.
 Première de réception Stephanie was wonderful as ever and the hotel was accommodating with our late arrival by providing a buffet, including the all-important French cheese and wine!

-After the presentation, we split into groups which we stayed in for the rest of the activities during our trip.
-Groups alternated between activities, ensuring we all experienced as much as we could during our 2-day condensed school science trip programme.
+We split into groups to make our way through the activity programme to make sure we could experience as much as we could during our 2-day condensed school science trip programme.
 Inside the Planetarium, a projector transformed the ceiling into an interactive night sky.
 The extremely knowledgeable guide talked us through the history of the constellations and how our understanding of the solar system and beyond has evolved over time.
 The guide informed us about how the presentation can be tailored to suit students of all age groups, from primary to GCSE Science students.

 Our next activity was a space shuttle take off simulation.
 Each group member was given a role, which we played as we sat at our stations in the mock NASA control rooms.
 We communicated with each other through a script on-screen using microphones and video link.
 Roger that!

 In the evening we headed to Bouillon for a dinner of Moules-frites before a torch-lit tour of Bouillon castle.
-We explored the castle as two groups and our local guides were brilliant.
-Their passion and historical knowledge of the castle and the crusade was entrancing.
+We explored the castle as two groups and our local guides were brilliant, their passion and historical knowledge of the castle and the crusade made for a truly unforgettable experience.